 Paul discourages that.
 Your small business could pay $1k-$16k to get a patent according to Upcounsel.com.

 He’s right.
 That’s at least a year of expenses for running an online store with print-on-demand items.
-Be smart about what you spend your money on.
-Understanding project management and financial planning can really help.
+Be smart about how you spend money, learn project management skills, and develop a budget.

 The Balance has a list of some great free project management courses for owners of small businesses.
-Quickbook also offers a list of essential free courses for small businesses.
+In addition, Quickbooks offers a list of essential free courses for small businesses.
 Study up if your business involves planning.

 Step 3: Market Research

-The next step to starting a business is to conduct market research.
+Next, you’ll conduct market research before starting a business.
 Market research is simply identifying the amount of demand for the products or services the business offers.

 Mike spends quite a bit of time discussing the benefits and how to conduct thorough market research.
 He demonstrates how easy it is to conduct research by surveying his employees.
-Watch his take on conducting research below.
+Watch how simple it can be.

 He discusses aspects such as demographics, target market, focus groups, online surveys, and target markets.
 Let’s look at each of these terms to better understand how to start a business.